 Professor of History

-Resources for History Students and Teachers
+Resources I've Created for History Teachers and Students

 Classes at Cal State LA

 Ph.D. in History, University of North Carolina at Chapel Hill, 2000

 MA in History, University of North Carolina at Chapel Hill, 1996

 BA in History and Political Science, Duke University, 1994